Turbulence Auto-PIREP System (TAPS)

 • Reduction in aircraft cruise altitude changes due to uncertainty of turbulence along flight path.
 Fuel savings over many flights lead to significant cost savings and lower emissions.

-AeroTech's TAPS reporting code has been installed on over 180 aircraft (B-737-800, B-767-300ER, B-767-400ER, A318, and A319).
-The aircraft have been broadcasting turbulence reports in revenue service.
-The reports have been made from throughout the continental United States, Alaska, Hawaii, Canada, the Caribbean, South America, Europe, India, and the North Atlantic.
+TAPS reporting code has been installed on over 500 aircraft (B-737-800, B-757-200, B-767-300ER, B-767-400ER, A320 and A330).
+The aircraft have been broadcasting turbulence reports in revenue service, and reports have been made and received from throughout the world.

 Recognizing the importance to the forecast community, an estimation of eddy dissipation rate (EDR) was added to the TAPS data stream in 2005.